Bankruptcy & Family Law in Australia

 In short, bankruptcy adds complexity to family law proceedings, and it can delay or change how property is divided.
 The bankruptcy trustee becomes a key player in these cases, and both spouses may need to deal with the trustee’s involvement and any potential claims against the property.

-In Australian law, when one spouse becomes bankrupt, creditors generally take priority over the bankrupt’s share.
-The trustee controls the bankrupt’s assets, including jointly owned property, to repay debts.
+When one spouse becomes bankrupt, creditors generally take priority over the bankrupt’s share.
+The trustee controls the bankrupt’s assets, including the bankrupt’s share of jointly owned property, to repay debts.

 The non-bankrupt spouse’s rights do not override those of the trustee and the trustee’s rights do not override those of the non-bankrupt spouse.